How to get more light into a kitchen extension

 Windows in the roof can bring in up to 3 times the amount of light than a standard vertical window, so this is a great way to brighten up your space.

-Sky lights are a cost effective way of introducing the light from above in your kitchen extension and will give the illusion of more space - skylights look particularly great in a contemporary kitchen extension.
+Kitchen extensions with skylights are a cost effective way of introducing the light from above and will give the illusion of more space - skylights look particularly great in a contemporary kitchen extension.

 Roof lanterns are the perfect option if you are going for a more traditional look and are perfect teamed with a classic shaker kitchen.